 If you have exhausted your network of connections for possible referrals, it is time to access another network.
 Executive search consultants are among the most well-networked people in the business.

-Whenever a search takes to long, it is time to call in reinforcements to speed time-to-hire for challenging searches and those with compressed timelines.
+Whenever a search takes too long, it is time to call in reinforcements to speed time-to-hire for challenging searches and those with compressed timelines.

-Retained search firms are in the business of delivering top performers — the 20% that are so effective they are responsible 80% of the results.
+Retained search firms are in the business of delivering top performers — the 20% who are so effective that they are responsible for 80% of the results.
 Anytime you have a senior executive search, it is an opportunity to trade up to a top performer and to drive results.